EXPLAINER: Who are the jurors for trial of Kim Potter? | Federal News Network

 JUROR NO. 7

-Juror No. 7 is a white man in his 20 who works overnights as an operations manager at a large retailer and manages a team of 110 people.
+A white man in his 20 who works as an operations manager at a large retailer.
 He is also a bassist in an alternative rock band.

-He has cousins in law enforcement outside of Hennepin County.
-He also has a friend who was mugged, but said it wouldn’t affect his ability to be fair in the case.

-He also said that he took a gun safety course when he was about 14 and that he carried a stun gun when he was traveling with his band for protection.
-The stun gun was confiscated in Canada and he has not gotten a new one.

-On his questionnaire, he wrote that he was slightly distrustful of police and believes they have a hard job, but they should also be held to the highest level of scrutiny.
+He wrote on a jury questionnaire that he is slightly distrustful of police.
+He said he believes they have a hard job, but also should be held to the highest level of scrutiny.

-No. 7 told the judge he was concerned that people could discern his identity from questions asked during jury selection, but ultimately said he was comfortable remaining on the panel.

 JUROR NO. 11

-Juror No. 11 is an Asian woman in her 40s, who described herself as a “rule follower.”
-She said believes police officers should be respected, and on a questionnaire said she somewhat agreed that police officers should not be second-guessed for decisions they make on the job.
+An Asian woman in her 40s who described herself as a “rule follower.”
+She said police officers should be respected, and on a questionnaire she somewhat agreed that police officers should not be second-guessed.

 JUROR NO. 17

-Juror No. 17 is a white woman in her 20s who said she recently graduated and is working full time, though no specifics were given.
-She said she didn’t know enough about the people involved in the case to have an impression of either Potter or Wright, and said she would keep an open mind and listen to all the evidence before making a decision.
+A white woman in her 20s who recently graduated and is working full-time.

-She said the protests in the Twin Cities had a negative impact on the community because of the property damage that happened.
+She said policing protests in the Minneapolis area have had a negative impact on the community because of property damage.

-She said she somewhat disagreed with defunding the police, saying, “You’re always going to need police officers.”
+She said she somewhat disagreed with defunding the police: “You’re always going to need police officers.”

 JUROR NO. 19

-Juror No. 19 is a Black woman in her 30s, a teacher and mother of two who said she carries a small purple stun gun in her purse for personal protection.
-She also is a gun owner with a permit to carry.
+A Black woman in her 30s, a teacher and mother of two who said she carries a stun gun in her purse.
+She’s also is a gun owner with a permit to carry.

-She said she saw the video of Potter shooting Wright and said it was chaotic.

 She strongly disagreed that police officers should not be second-guessed for their decisions.